 The compliance checks come as a result of wage theft complaints from workers in the area.

 The regulator commenced the operation on Tuesday and involves inspectors checking if businesses are:

-- paying their workers proper wages and entitlements,
+- paying their workers proper wages and entitlements;

-- issuing pay slips
+- issuing pay slips; in addition to

-- and keeping accurate records.
+- keeping accurate records.